 To keep it short, service desk issue-tracking systems might look intimidating.
 Still, the key thing to remember is that knowing the tools you have at your disposal and how they interact with your infrastructure will make or break your ticketing system.
 Integration and articulation with your entire help desk are as crucial as integration and articulation with your team members.

-InvGate Service Desk is a tool that melds the human and the automated into an easy-to-use package that helps with issue tracking and acts as a liaison between ticket management and the rest of your IT infrastructure.
+InvGate Service Management is a tool that melds the human and the automated into an easy-to-use package that helps with issue tracking and acts as a liaison between ticket management and the rest of your IT infrastructure.

 Frequently asked questions